EvolOfThings/Evoluron/Evoluron.md

 - If you don't exercise your will to control your actions, then somebody else will control your will to exercise their goals.

+- Be a friend to yourself, even when the times are horrible and hopeless.
+Only you can get through it if you just lie to yourself that you are strong enough and you will actually get stronger.
+Mind works in mysterious ways, just like the universe.

 -